 - These incidents now present a public health and safety problem to the residents of this county and increasing numbers of cases have resulted in painful and/or serious injuries to adults and children, death and injuries to other animals, attendant economic losses to county residents, and anxiety to those bitten by unlicensed animals whose vaccination status is therefore not established.

-"Attack" means any action by an animal which places a person in danger of immediate bodily harm.
+“Attack” means any action by an animal that places a person in danger of immediate bodily harm.

 “Dangerous animal” means:

 - Any animal which has twice within a forty-eight (48) month period in two separate incidents has actively pursued, attacked, bitten, or otherwise caused a less severe injury than a “substantial injury” (as defined in this section), to another person or animal engaged in a lawful activity;